 A spray is not an efficient delivery method in general.
 Most of what is in the spray is water.
-And the CBD contained within it is not all going to be absorbed by the body.
+Thus the CBD contained within it will not all be absorbed by the body.

 However, he didn’t buy the idea that no lab can properly test it.